 Optical Character Recognition (OCR) vs Intelligent Character Recognition (ICR)

 Probably, you might have seen these two concepts being used when exploring OCR solutions.
 But, what is the difference between OCR and ICR?
 Are they two different solutions?

 The main difference between OCR and ICR is that the latter is using more advanced technology.
 ICR is the OCR technology with self-learning capabilities, able to teach itself and learn from patterns.
 This ability makes it possible to reach higher levels of accuracy and productivity.
 As you improve data capture, you need to perform fewer corrections, and the more autonomous data entry becomes.

-Clients using the Cevinio Invoice-to-Pay solution to process their invoices, enjoy the benefits of multiple ICR solutions, as we generated a multi-OCR feature based on artificial intelligence and machine learning.
+Clients using the Cevinio AP automation solution to process their invoices, enjoy the benefits of multiple ICR solutions, as we generated a multi-OCR feature based on artificial intelligence and machine learning.